MikeTheReader/advent-of-code-2019/src/day-8/README.md

 ## Unit tests

 So a mergeLayers is what we need now, so unit tests for that from the example data.

+Last bit is to display the image (the only place that needs to split things by width).